Best Full-Size Mattresses of 2023

 Medium firm: 6/10

-This mattress doesn’t score particularly well for pressure relief (7.75/10) and not well at all for motion transfer (6.4/10).
-Its performance in those categories could be problematic for side sleepers with severe joint pain and for co-sleepers easily disturbed by their partners’ movements.
+- Below-average pressure relief: This mattress doesn’t score particularly well for pressure relief (7.75/10), which could be problematic for side sleepers with severe joint pain.

 Read our full WinkBed mattress review.